Enabling Large Language Models to Generate Text with Citations: Automatic Evaluation

-\paragraph{Citation precision.} Our citation precision evaluation detects citations that are irrelevant to the claim, but it does not require citing a minimal set and it permits citing redundant passages entailing similar claims.
-This design takes the following considerations: Human writing often cites multiple similar sources to enhance the credibility; human readers may appreciate multiple citations, especially when it pertains to critical claims such as medical advice.
+\paragraph{Citation precision.} Our citation precision evaluation detects citations that are irrelevant, but it does not require citing a minimal set.
+We follow this design because human writing often cites redundant sources to enhance credibility; human readers may also appreciate multiple citations, especially when it pertains to critical claims such as medical advice.

-We calculate the citation precision for \textit{each citation} (0 or 1) and average over all citations in the response.
-To calculate the citation precision, we must first determine if a citation is ``irrelevant''.
+We calculate the citation precision for \textit{each citation} (0 or 1) and average over all {citations} in the response.
+We first define if a citation is ``irrelevant''.
 Intuitively, a citation $c_{i,j}$ is ``irrelevant'' if (a) $c_{i,j}$ itself cannot support $s_i$ and (b) removing $c_{i,j}$ does not affect the rest of the citations to support $s_i$.
-Formally, $c_{i,j}$ is ``irrelevant'' if and only if \begin{enumerate}[itemsep=0pt,leftmargin=2em,label=(\alph*)] \item $\phi(c_{i,j},s_i)=0$, AND \item $\phi(\text{concat}(\mathcal{C}_i \setminus \{c_{i,j}\}), s_i)=1$. \end{enumerate} $c_{i,j}$ has a precision score of 1 if $s_i$ has recall$= 1$, \ttt{[2]} is ``irrelevant'' if $\phi(\texttt{[2]}, s_3)=0$ and $\phi(\texttt{[4][5]}, s_3)=1$.
+Formally, $c_{i,j}$ is ``irrelevant'' if and only if \begin{enumerate}[itemsep=0pt,leftmargin=2em,label=(\alph*)] \item $\phi(c_{i,j},s_i)=0$, AND \item $\phi(\text{concat}(\mathcal{C}_i \setminus \{c_{i,j}\}), s_i)=1$. \end{enumerate} $c_{i,j}$ has a precision of 1 if $s_i$ has recall$= 1$, \ttt{[2]} is ``irrelevant'' if $\phi(\texttt{[2]}, s_3)=0$ and $\phi(\texttt{[4][5]}, s_3)=1$.
 For condition (b) to work, we set recall$=$$1$ as a prerequisite for precision$=1$.
 Note that this algorithm overlooks the scenario when one citation partially supports the statement.
 We discuss the details in \S\ref{app_sec:citation_recall}.

-Note that this algorithm overlooks the scenario when one citation partially supports the statement.
-For example, if \ttt{[2]} entails partial information of $s_3$ that \ttt{[4][5]} also entails, \ttt{[2]} will be counted as ``irrelevant'' while it should not be penalized. \citet{liu2023evaluating} conduct human evaluation on citation precision that addresses this problem and we discuss the differences in \S\ref{app_sec:citation_recall}.